Fortunateb/Fortunateb/README.md

 # 👋 Hi there, this is Fortunate

-I am a SAS Platform Administrator and Data Analyst with growing experience in AI, Python, and Machine Learning.
+I am a Product Engineer specializing in SAS and Data Analyst with growing experience in AI, Python, and Machine Learning.

 ---